-To reduce the attack surface on the system, newer Linux introduced the /etc/shadow file to store all the encrypted passwords.
-It achieves better security by restricting the read and write of the file to the root user only.
+To reduce the attack surface on the system, newer Linux introduced the /etc/shadow file to store all the hashed passwords.
+It achieves better security by restricting reads and writes of the file to the root user only.

 2.3.
 Structure of the /etc/shadow File

 Let’s inspect the file using the cat command: